CHRONOS: Cryogenic sub-Hz cROss torsion bar detector with quantum NOn-demolition Speed meter: Detector Concept

-CHRONOS overcomes differential angle readout limitations by directly measuring the conjugate angular momentum $L$, enabling the first QND measurement of $L$ in macroscopic system with O(100kg) test masses.
-Using counter-propagating beams in the triangular cavity formed by ETMLY--MTMLY--ITMLY and ETMRY--MTMRY--ITMRY as shown in Fig.~\ref{fig:optical_config}, separated at BSY, the optical delay between beams gives direct access to $L(t) \propto (\theta(t+\tau)-\theta(t))/\tau,$ where $\tau$ is the optical path delay.
-For conventional differential angle readout, $\dot{\theta}=[\hat{H},\hat{\theta}]\neq0$ implies future $\theta$ evolves under back-action, whereas $\dot{L}=[\hat{H},\hat{L}]=0$ ensures $L$ remains unaffected.
-Thus, $[\hat{L}(t),\hat{L}(t')]=0$, demonstrating that $L$ is a QND observable.
+As shown in Fig.~\ref{fig:optical_config}, counter-propagating beams circulate in a triangular cavity formed by ETMLY--MTMLY--ITMLY and ETMRY--MTMRY--ITMRY, and are separated at BSY.
+The optical path delay between the two beams provides direct access to the angular momentum through $L(t) \propto \frac{\theta(t+\tau)-\theta(t)}{\tau}$, where \(\tau\) denotes the optical delay time.